 Extensive customer research shows that users value highly the rapid delivery of practice-changing evidence that BMJ Best Practice offers at the point of care.
 Evidence is evaluated daily and quickly incorporated into BMJ Best Practice content.
 Updates are prioritised as follows:

-– Evidence that changes practice; within one month
+– Evidence that changes practice

-– Evidence that confirms current practice; within three months
+– Evidence that confirms current practice

 Our in-house evidence and editorial teams collaborate with over 1,600 international expert contributors and over 2,500 peer reviewers, to ensure that BMJ Best Practice provides access to the best available information possible, in line with our robust evidence processes that include: